- Download our Moving to Qatar Guide (PDF)

 Expat women embarking on a new journey in Qatar will encounter a society rich in tradition and rapidly modernising.
 This small but wealthy nation on the Arabian Peninsula offers a unique blend of cultural, social and economic experiences, influenced significantly by its government policies and the broader Gulf region’s social customs.

-The initial adjustment to life in Qatar can be a multifaceted experience.
+The initial adjustment to life in Qatar is a multifaceted experience.
 From navigating the nuances of local customs and laws to understanding the social dynamics and opportunities available, expat women will find that living in Qatar is a journey of discovery.

 Women’s rights in Qatar

-Women have somewhat progressive rights in Qatar.
-They have made significant legal and social advancements since the 1990s, including the appointment of female ministers and members of the Shura Council.
-They vote, run for municipal elections and participate freely in all parts of public and social life while enjoying some equality in professional and educational settings.
+Compared to other Gulf states, women have somewhat progressive rights in Qatar.
+Significant legal and social advancements have been made over the past few decades, including the appointment of female ministers and members of the Shura Council.
+Women vote, run for municipal elections and participate freely in all parts of public and social life while enjoying some equality in professional and educational settings.

 Following the lead of Her Highness Sheikha Moza bint Nasser (the chairperson of Qatar Foundation for Education, Science and Community Development, and also one of the wives of the previous emir), women are employed and educated at all levels of society.

 Qatar practices religious tolerance, with its constitution enshrining equality among citizens.
-However, the legal system in Qatar is based on Shariah, and a conservative interpretation of Islam informs laws regarding women’s place in Qatari society.
-Non-Muslims in Qatar have access to religious facilities, including Catholic churches and Hindu temples, to practice their faith freely as long as they don’t openly proselytise.
+However, the legal system in Qatar is based on Sharia law, meaning that a conservative interpretation of Islam informs laws regarding women’s place in Qatari society.

 Qatari society is engaged in a constant balancing act between the traditional and modern.
 This means that values like the importance of gender-segregated schooling environments are still upheld and considered core to national identity.
 Similarly, males are considered the natural head of the family, and Western expats should be prepared for a typically patriarchal society.

-Though women can work and are respected in the workplace, women under a family residence visa sponsored by their husbands will likely need their husband’s official approval.
-The LGBTQ+ community also undeniably faces multiple challenges, given Qatar’s conservative societal attitudes and the fact that homosexuality is illegal under Shariah.
+Although women can work and are respected in the workplace, women under a family residence visa sponsored by their husbands will likely need their husband’s official approval.
+The LGBTQ+ community also undeniably faces multiple challenges, given Qatar’s conservative societal attitudes and the fact that homosexuality is illegal under Sharia law.

 Dress for women in Qatar

-While non-Qatari women are not expected to wear the abaya, a loose robe-like covering, expat women should dress appropriately at shopping malls, the souks, the Corniche and other public areas.
+While non-Qatari women are not expected to wear the abaya (a loose robe-like covering), expat women should dress conservatively in public areas such as shopping malls and markets.
 This means covering the shoulders and wearing dresses, skirts and trousers that cover the knees.

-Dressing appropriately in Qatar will also ensure that expat women avoid being stared at or attracting other unwelcome attention from men while out in the city.
+Conservative dress in Qatar also makes it less likely that expat women will be stared at or attract other unwelcome attention from men while out in the city.
 Due to the country’s massive migrant labour force, men vastly outnumber women in Qatar.

 Hotels are generally more permissive when it comes to dress and can be an enclave for expats, but keeping the culture in mind while en route and when leaving the hotel is essential.
 A good principle for the expat woman is to always have a shawl in one’s handbag or car to cover up if needing to get out of the car in public unexpectedly or for chilly air-conditioned interiors.